 If you think that you have developed intellectual property that could be patented or copyrighted, you are encouraged to file an invention or copyright disclosure in our Inventor’s Portal through UW-Milwaukee Research Foundation (UWMRF).
 We can help guide and evaluate your invention.
 Please contact us at team@uwmrf.org if you have questions.

-Presentation of your poster
+Presenting your poster

-- Introduce yourself when you begin.
+- Introduce yourself when you begin speaking to the judge.

 - Demonstrate your expertise, understanding of, and passion for, the topic (many, many judges appreciated that students conveyed these characteristics when presenting, and complimented students on this).